Why Definitions of Hazard and Risk Matter

 - Used much too broadly.

-Accuracy is extremely important, as much of the bureaucracy in an aviation safety management system builds upon basic definitions of safety elements.
-Misunderstanding or assuming incorrect definitions can compromise how safety is accounted for and documented.
+Accuracy is extremely important, as much of the bureaucracy in an aviation safety management system (SMS) builds upon basic definitions of safety elements.
+Misunderstanding or assuming incorrect definitions can compromise how safety is accounted for and documented in the aviation SMS.

-Having an accurate and correct understanding of hazard and risk are particularly important, as SMS programs around the globe build complex systems around these concepts.
+Having an accurate and correct understanding of hazard and risk becomes increasingly important as aviation SMS implementations around the globe build complex data management systems around these concepts.
 And make no mistake:

 - Hazard and risk are concepts that we can identify in actual operational environments.